cgnd/hackster-water-level-sensor/README.md

 ### Release Process

-The [Release](https://github.com/cgnd/hackster-water-level-sensor/actions/workflows/release.yml) workflow is used to automatically build the release firmware and upload it to a draft release.
+The [Release](https://github.com/cgnd/hackster-water-level-sensor/actions/workflows/release.yml) workflow is used to automatically build the release firmware and upload the files into a draft release on GitHub.
 The draft release can be edited to include release notes before the release is published.

 > [!IMPORTANT]
 >